Algorithm Configuration for Structured Pfaffian Settings: Pfaffian piecewise structure for data-driven statistical learning

-where $\cF^*$ and $\cG^*$ is the dual class of $\cF$ and $\cG$, respectively. \end{theorem} Intuitively, Theorem \ref{thm:piece-wise-structure-guarantee} allows us to bound the pseudo-dimension of the utility function class $\cU$, which is not well-behaved, by alternatively analyzing the dual boundary and piece function classes $\cF^*$ and $\cG^*$.
-However, Bartlett et al. \cite{bartlett2022generalization} demonstrate that for certain problems in which the piece-wise structure involves only rational functions, applying Theorem \ref{thm:piece-wise-structure-guarantee} can yield looser bounds compared to the approach based on the GJ framework \cite{goldberg1993bounding}. {Furthermore, applying Theorem \ref{thm:stoc-21-main} requires the non-trivial task of analyzing the dual classes $\cF^*$ and $\cG^*$ of piece and boundary functions.
-This might cause trouble, such as leading to loose bounds (see \cite{balcan2020learning}, Lemma 7) or vacuous bounds (see \cite{bartlett2022generalization}, Appendix E.3).} This situation arises when the piece and boundary functions involve Pfaffian functions, motivating the need to design a refined approach.
+where $\cF^*$ and $\cG^*$ is the dual class of $\cF$ and $\cG$, respectively. \end{theorem} Intuitively, Theorem \ref{thm:piecewise-structure-guarantee} allows us to bound the pseudo-dimension of the utility function class $\cU$, which is not well-behaved, by alternatively analyzing the dual boundary and piece function classes $\cF^*$ and $\cG^*$.
+However, \cite{bartlett2022generalization} demonstrate that for certain problems in which the piecewise structure involves only rational functions, naively applying Theorem \ref{thm:piecewise-structure-guarantee} can yield looser bounds compared to the approach based on the GJ framework \citep{goldberg1993bounding}.
+Besides, applying Theorem \ref{thm:stoc-21-main} requires the non-trivial task of analyzing the dual classes $\cF^*$ and $\cG^*$ of piece and boundary functions.
+This might cause trouble, such as leading to loose bounds ({see e.g. \citealp{balcan2020learning}, Lemma 7}) or vacuous bounds ({e.g. \citealp{bartlett2022generalization}, Appendix E.3}).
+This situation arises when the piece and boundary functions involve Pfaffian functions, motivating the need to design a refined approach.